Best MTB grips 2025 – our testers' picks of the models that will improve your mountain bike's comfort and handling

 Reasons to avoid

-Design-wise, Neal loved the simplicity, and the Dread Lock comes with a straight forward smooth profile and a gently contoured surface, which differs greatly from its feature-laden sibling and best overall winner the ODI Reflex grip.
+Design-wise, Neal loved the simplicity, and the Dread Lock comes with a straightforward smooth profile and a gently contoured surface, which differs greatly from its feature-laden sibling the ODI Reflex grip.

-Overall Neal was pleasantly surprised by the ODI Dread Lock grip, and compared with other foam silicone grips he used with wear and fragility on the trail being the two main negative issues the Dread Locks didn't suffer from.
+Overall, Neal was pleasantly surprised by the ODI Dread Lock grip, and compared with other foam silicone grips he's tested, the Dread Locks didn't suffer from premature wear and fragility.
 He did add that you lose a bit of feel, and trail feedback can be muted, but they last well and are far more comfortable and robust than a classic foam grip.

 For more detail, check out Neal's ODI Dread Lock grips review.